 I will have to admit, I think Singapore stole my heart.
 No other city can compare to it.
 And if there is one, then I haven’t been there yet!

 Singapore was my first stop during my SE Asia trip and it absolutely blew my mind.
 I loved how modern and developed it was, how so many different religions and cultures live together in harmony, and how clean and sustainable the city is aiming to be.
-So if you are ever in SE Asia, don’t forget to pay Singapore a visit and if you don’t know what to do whilst you are there this is my top 11 things that will make you fall in love with it.
+So if you are ever in SE Asia, don’t forget to pay Singapore a visit and if you don’t know what to do whilst you are there this is my top 11 things to do in Singapore that will make you fall in love with this city!

 1. Cocktails at Marina Bay Sands Hotel